Welcome to Mark's Workshop

 Common technologies include:

-Target Platform: including processing hardware and operating system
+- Target Platform: including processing hardware and operating

 Sources of Additional Information